13 Sep Common Household Fire Risks and How to Neutralize Them

 Is Natural Gas Safe?

 Natural gas can be a safe and efficient way to heat your home, as long as the proper precautions are taken.
 Natural gas is inexpensive and more reliable for the environment than oil or coal.
+To take the headache out of any future renovation work, mark your pipes the same was as professionals do and it will help prevent accidents when renovating in the future.

 To ensure that you’re getting the most out of your natural gas heating system, you should have your furnace serviced once a year.
 The majority of fires and explosions involving a natural gas heating system are caused by furnace malfunctions.
 You should never store flammable materials near your furnace and allows have a working carbon monoxide detector in your home.